gwlucastrig/Tinfour/README.md

 I would very much like to extend the Lidar file reader to be able to process the compressed LAZ format files.
 Doing so would make file access far more conveient.
-I'd also like to have the reader obtain the metadata from LAS files, particular those elements using Well-Known Text (WKT) format and GeoTIFF tags.
+I'd also like to have the reader obtain the metadata from LAS files, particularly those elements using Well-Known Text (WKT) format and GeoTIFF tags.

 I'd also like to see an extension of Tinfour to build Voronoi Diagrams